 Your support makes a difference

-Everyone needs a nurse at some point in their life, so please consider supporting the Department of Nursing with a monetary gift to help ensure that high quality nurses are there when you need them.
+Everyone needs a nurse at some point in their life, so please consider supporting the Commonwealth University School of Nursing with a monetary gift to help ensure that high quality nurses are there when you need them.
 Our nursing program is recognized as a leading accredited program, and it is also ranked as one of the most affordable in PA.
 Your donation can help increase funding for equipment, supplies, educational trips, and research opportunities that will enhance the critical thinking and technical skills of our students.

 The Simulated Learning Lab (SLL) provides a learning environment for students to practice skills and critical thinking.
 The SLL contains numerous medium and high-fidelity adult and pediatric simulation manikins that allow students to critically assess and respond to varying patient situations they may not see in the clinical setting.
 The SLL also contains a simulated electronic patient record system for documentation practice and an automated medication dispensing system.
 The SLL is a vitally important environment for building confident nurses who can think critically.

 Senior level students expand their political advocacy awareness by explaining the importance of being politically active and be competent in advocacy for patients and the profession in this ever-changing health care arena.
 Additionally, Commonwealth University nursing students participate in community and public health fairs and programs providing education to various population aggregates, and your donation can assist in obtaining the materials needed for these educational projects.